-4.3.1.3 ACM Removal Activities
+4.3.1 ACM Removal Activities

-ACM containing CON/HTRW was identified, packaged, and removed during the 2011 field effort; however, the potential exists that additional ACM may be located.
+Building materials containing ACM were identified, packaged, and removed during the 2011 and 2012 field efforts; however, the potential exists that additional ACM may be located at the NVNC.
 If encountered, ACM will be identified, removed, and packaged for off-site transportation and disposal by subcontractor personnel.
 NVS personnel will not participate in ACM abatement and removal activities.

-If required, Satori personnel will travel to the NVNC to conduct identification, packaging, and labeling of ACM and potential ACM for proper transportation and disposal.
-All abatement work will be performed by a licensed asbestos abatement contractor in accordance with the most recent version of the USACE Engineers Manual EM 385-1-1.
+Satori personnel will travel to the NVNC to conduct identification, packaging, and labeling of ACM and potential ACM for proper transportation and disposal.
+All abatement work will be performed by Satori, a licensed asbestos abatement contractor, in accordance with the most recent version of the USACE Engineers Manual EM 385-1-1.
 ACM items that are suspected to contain greater than one percent ACM, will be appropriately wetted, removed, packaged, and properly labeled for off-site shipment to an EPA-approved landfill.
 ACM items will be double bagged, marked and labeled, and hand placed into an intermodal shipping container (Conex) for shipment.
 There will be no visible emissions from abatement activities.
-Appendix B contains the Asbestos Hazard Abatement Plan that will be implemented and followed for the project.
+Appendix D contains the Asbestos Hazard Abatement Plan that will be implemented and followed for the project.